veo-labs/openveo-core/docs/developers/back-end.md

 DataTable is dependent of an edit form.
 This form specify what information user can access and/or modify.
 All properties described in the **[Add a new form](#add-a-new-form)** section can be used to describe the form.
-Main differencies are that the form need to be initialized by the open row (the model is not exposed), and that form fields MUST be extend with an **[angular-xeditable](http://vitalets.github.io/angular-xeditable/)** field
+Main differencies are that the form need to be initialized by the open row (the model is not exposed), and that form fields MUST be editable types.

 - Initialize editFormContainer object
 ```javascript